 - Inspiration – the power of example is strong.
 We see people hitting their sobriety milestones and going on to experience the benefits of sobriety.
 We get inspired – if other people like us can do this – then so can we!
-We even see see people having slip ups now and again – and we see the power of the group getting them back on track the very next day.
-That takes away our fear of failure as we realise that even if we don’t reach 100% perfection we just keep trying until we do.
+We even see people having slip-ups now and again – and we see the power of the group getting them back on track the very next day.
+That takes away our fear of failure as we realise that even if we don’t reach 100% perfection, we just keep trying until we do.

 - Perspective – the path to recovery is never linear.
 There are ups and there are downs.
 There are stumbling blocks and difficult situations to manage.
 To be able to reach out to others who have gone through this is essential to stay on track.
-An example is the dopomine deficit which many of us experience in early sobriety.
-If we’ve relied on alcohol to make us feel good for years it can take up to a year for our brains to recallibrate and start producing our natural feel good hormones.
-So we end up getting the blues – and wondering if we will ever find joy in our alcohol free lives.
+An example is the dopamine deficit which many of us experience in early sobriety.
+If we’ve relied on alcohol to make us feel good for years, it can take up to a year for our brains to recalibrate and start producing our natural feel-good hormones.
+So we end up getting the blues – and wondering if we will ever find joy in our alcohol-free lives.
 We can reach out for assurance which will keep us powering through the difficult days.

-So there’s seven reasons why you shouldn’t try to do this alone.
+So there are seven reasons why you shouldn’t try to do this alone.

 Finding a support group used to mean going to AA but these days there are many alternatives.